avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/DR/README.md

 I recommend making a copy of both the configuration files located in $SONARQUBE_HOME/conf and the list of plugins found in $SONARQUBE_HOME/extensions/plugins.

 Backing up the elastic search data is unnecessary since sonarqube generates all the required information during startup.
 However, keep in mind that the initial startup time may vary depending on the volume of stored data.
+***
 ## Conclusion
+This comprehensive approach safeguards valuable data, complies with regulations, maintains trust, and ensures operational stability, emphasizing the significance of disaster recovery in mitigating risks and sustaining organizational resilience.
+Now, you can restore your Sonarqube by using these backup files created by the above steps.
 ***

 ## Contact Information